laurinwagner/Proxy-Anchor-CVPR2020/README.md

 # Proxy Anchor Loss for Deep Metric Learning including reranking

-PyTorch implementation of CVPR 2020 paper [**Proxy Anchor Loss for Deep Metric Learning**](https://arxiv.org/abs/2003.13911) including the idea of [reranking in evaluation] (https://arxiv.org/abs/1701.08398).
+PyTorch implementation of CVPR 2020 paper [**Proxy Anchor Loss for Deep Metric Learning**](https://arxiv.org/abs/2003.13911) applying the idea of [**Re-ranking Person Re-identification with k-reciprocal Encoding**](https://arxiv.org/abs/1701.08398) to classical Deep Metric Learning Datasets.
 To use reranking set args.rerank=1 in train.py.
 Currently not supported for Stanford

 A standard embedding network trained with **Proxy-Anchor Loss** achieves SOTA performance and most quickly converges.